emilyrosenberg/snowy-melt/README.md

 <!-- Mockup -->

 Snowy Melt is a mystery-word guessing game for one player.
 It is written as a Python command-line game.
 Based on a hint and the word length, the player guesses letters to complete the word.
 With each wrong guess, Snowy the snowman melts away.<br>
 The game is designed to be fun and entertaining for people of every age and ability.
+You can find it [here](https://snowy-melt-ad37e9d6291f.herokuapp.com/).

 ## Features